-One of my most memorable pleasures each time I visit my birth country of Iran is going to the villages and tribal communities to immerse in the true spirit of very humble and genuinely kind and generous people I have known on earth.
+One of my most memorable pleasures each time I visit my birth country of Iran is going to the villages and tribal communities to immerse in the true spirit of the humble, genuinely kind, and generous people I have known on earth.

-They receive a guest, especially an unexpected guest with joy and delight and consider it a divine blessing.
-The hospitality they exhibit in receiving me and my company is the most delightful.
-They offer me the best seat in their tent, hut or adobe, and serve me with their best available resources.
-Their expressions of courtesy is the ultimate in human relationships at a barefoot level.
+They receive a guest, especially an unexpected guest, with joy and delight and consider it a divine blessing.
+Their hospitality in welcoming my company and me is the most delightful.
+They offer me the best seat in their tent, hut, or adobe and serve me with their best resources.
+Their expressions of courtesy are the ultimate in human relationships at a barefoot level.

-Experiencing their sincerity, courage and ability to face their challenges with focused clarity and their resourcefulness are among the best lessons I have learned; proving the fact that handling challenges are the means by which a better path is paved toward survival.
+Experiencing their sincerity, courage, and ability to face their challenges with focused clarity and resourcefulness are among the best lessons I have learned, proving that confronting and handling challenges are how a better path is paved toward optimum survival.

 Inspiring Barefoot Survival